EdmundDong/battery-saver/README.md

-#Battery Saver
+# Battery Saver
 Webhook goes in `webhook.txt` in the following format:
 <secret>

-Get IFTTT secret from https://ifttt.com/maker_webhooks/settings
+Get IFTTT secret from https://ifttt.com/maker_webhooks/settings.

-Will be in this format: https://maker.ifttt.com/use/<secret>
+It will be in this format: `https://maker.ifttt.com/use/<secret>`

-###Setup Environment:
+### Setup Environment:
+(Made for Windows)
 ```cmd
 conda init
 conda env create -f environment.yml